 Shortly after leaving Banff, at the beginning of the Bow Valley Parkway, there are usually mountain sheep feeding of the remaining grass.
-And sometimes blocking the road, as they like to taste the salt from the road.
-Look carefully to the forest during the drive and you may spot deer.
+And sometimes blocking the road, as they like to lick the salt from the road.
+If you look carefully into the forest during the drive, you might even spot a deer.

 Johnston Canyon trail in winter

-Stream feeding Johnston Canyon starts at 2500m in a valley north of Castle Mountain and empties into Bow River at 1440m.
+The stream feeding Johnston Canyon starts at 2,500 m in a valley north of Castle Mountain and empties into Bow River at 1,440 m.
 The most beautiful part of the water’s journey can be seen from a series of trails and steel catwalks.

 1| Lower Falls